ibbles/gpu-performance-rate/README.md

 Some other interesting numbers:

 - GTX 1080 Ti > RTX 3090: Top-end to top-end, mind the price difference tho, two generations over: 23% per year.
-- RTX s080 Ti > RTX 3090: Top-end to top end again, one generation: 20%.
+- RTX 2080 Ti > RTX 3090: Top-end to top-end again, one generation: 20%.
 - RTX 2080 Ti > RTX 3070: -1%.
-Nvidia said 3070 would give RTX 2080 Ti level performance and at least according to Sweclockers' tests it sure did.
+Nvidia said the 3070 would give RTX 2080 Ti level performance and at least according to Sweclockers' tests it sure did.

 # Summary